brandontrabucco/mass/README.md

 --start-task 0 --total-tasks 20
 ```

 The above command runs MaSS using our Semantic Search policy to select navigation goals during the walkthrough phase and the unshuffle phase.
-In addition, the `--use-feature-matching` option uses image features to matchg instances of objects between the unshuffle phase and walkthrough phase, and should be used as it improves `%FixedStrict` by 7.03 points in our experiments.
+In addition, the `--use-feature-matching` option uses image features to match instances of objects between the unshuffle phase and walkthrough phase, and should be used as it improves `%FixedStrict` by 7.03 points in our experiments.

 ## Citation